Representing seesaw neutrino models and their motion in lepton flavour space: Motion in lepton flavour space

 Notice that the use of Haar-distributed $U$, and more generally light neutrino mass matrices, is the basis of anarchical prediction of low energy neutrino parameters \cite{anarchy}.
-For us, more pragmatically, this is just a way to generate scans over seesaw models that are not flavour biased.
+However, for us, more pragmatically, this is a way to generate flavoured unbiased scans over seesaw models.